LasseWolter/IGS-TechTest-RecipeSchedulingAPI/log.md

   * could make a case for using separate forms to send less data over the wire
     * having a single model allows for easy and fast development for now.
 I would revisit this for produdction code

+* fetching the recipe list on every request is very inefficient.
+  * you'd probably want to cache this and then only update this every once in a while

 # Steps taken
 * create empty git repo, add README and .gitignore
   - added `appsettings.Development.json` to .gitignore